KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 painter.end()
 {% endhighlight %}

 This draws the crosshairs.
 Notice how the constructor for the `QPainter` object takes the pixel map as an argument.
-Since the coordinate system assumes a top-left corner, the positive-y direction is down. `width` and `height` are the width and height of the square so dividing them by 2 gives the center coordinates of the square.
+One thing to keep in mind about the coordinate system here is that the positive-y direction is defined to be down, which may be the opposite of what you are used to. `width` and `height` are the width and height of the square so dividing them by 2 gives the center coordinates of the square.
 All we have to do is draw short horizontal and vertical lines through that point to make the crosshairs.

 {% highlight Python %}
 enlarged_pixmap = pixmap1.scaled(zoomwidth, zoomheight)